fspdevs/VSF/README.md

 # TODO:

+- Edit signup to account for all reps data and reset Firebase DB
 - file upload using Firebase or Multer??? try to stay away from server stuff SERVERLESS so probably firebase!!
-- gatsby-config/plugin installs
 - siteconfig
 - Material UI, tables, textfield, form,
 - reactHooks
-- STyle a Layout
+- STyle & Layout
-- Images/Logo/Colors (probably jack some colros from VS)
+- Images/Logo/Colors (probably jack some colors from VS)
   - Have to create a new logo in illustrator?
 - ~~ make it so users can only see the messages/clients that they created ~~
 - Make components that lists each users message for the Admin once they choose their name from the userlist